 About the author

 Whitney Joseph secured her training contract in 2014 after studying law at the University of Essex.
-She is now working as a Trainee Solicitor at CMS Cameron McKenna Nabarro Olswang LLP.
+She trained at CMS Cameron McKenna Nabarro Olswang LLP, and is currently working at Mayer Brown as a Senior Associate.
 Outside of her day job, she works as a mentor for young people and students with Sickle Cell and related disorders at the Sickle Cell Society.